Ada-Developers-Academy/core-interlude-2/curriculum-wrap-up/activity-think-pair-share-review.md

 Pair with another person in your group.

-First, introduce your notes to each other.
+First, give an overview of your notes to each other.

 Then, collaboratively create a **maximum of four slides** for each set of topics.
 (Every person was assigned one set of topics.
 Therefore, a pair should have a maximum of eight slides created, and a group of four members should have a maximum of 16 slides.)